 Participants will learn how to work creatively, innovatively and effectively in situations that are often complex and filled with conflict, uncertainty and risk.
 This is not a course that teaches ‘defensive’ practice but promotes an approach where decisions are made within a holistic framework that assists the proper management of the risks inherent in the process.
 The use of such a framework (which also incorporates awareness of the legal aspects of the decision-making process) allows necessary actions or interventions to be made in such a way as to be ‘defensible’ in the broader context.

-The course is designed for senior practitioners and team managers working with the field of adult social care
+Senior practitioners and team managers working with the field of children’s social care

 By the conclusion of the course, participants will:

-- Work more creatively innovatively and effectively in the decision making process within adult social care
+- Work more creatively innovatively and effectively in the decision making process within childen’s social care

 - Understand how problematic situations can be resolved or mitigated